d-baublys/ecommerce-site/README.md

 - Building interactive elements with complex logic, such as zoomable images
 - Using Jest and Cypress for extensive unit and end-to-end test coverage
 - How to assure the app is accessible through manual and automated means
-- Using local Postgres databases for development and test data
+- Using local PostgreSQL databases for development and test data

 ## Demonstrates
 - Accommodating both desktop and mobile devices and various screen sizes